SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/title-addons.md

 ```

 > [!WARNING]
-> Your object needs to have a SkyApplier on it, and have Subnautica materials applied to have proper shading in-game, and for the fade transition to work.
+> For proper shading and fade transitions, your object must have a SkyApplier component and [Subnautica materials applied](https://subnauticamodding.github.io/Nautilus/api/Nautilus.Utility.MaterialUtils.html#methods).

 This code will place a default cube to the left of the Subnautica logo once registered with Nautilus.